limine-bootloader/limine/README.md

 ## Installing Limine binaries

 This step is optional as the bootloader binaries can be used from the `bin` or release directory just fine.
-This step will only install them to a `share` and `bin` directories in the specified prefix (default is `/usr/local`, see `./configure --help`, or the `PREFIX` variable if installing a binary release).
+This step will only install them to `share`, `include`, and `bin` directories in the specified prefix (default is `/usr/local`, see `./configure --help`, or the `PREFIX` variable if installing from a binary release).

 To install Limine, run:
 ```bash